E-junkie Shopping Cart and Digital Delivery

 1. If the stuffing didn’t go over well, lace it with Prozac, reheat, sprinkle with cinnamon, and serve warm.

 2. Dry turkey this year?
 No problem.
-Toast it in the oven, and use it for packing material when you send out your packages.
+Toast it in the oven, and use it for packing material when you send out your Christmas packages.

 3. I’ve heard that leftover turkey sandwiches go down much better with 2 glasses of hard apple cider.
 Who knew?